esguerra/q6/readme.md

 Git development pipeline.
 -------------------------

-There are two main branches, prod and staging.
-The idea is that the prod (production) branch is the one which is more thorougly tested.
+There are two main branches, *prod* and *staging*.
+The idea is that the prod (production) branch is the one which is more thorougly tested and the main one which will be sent to travis-ci for continuos integration of the code, and there is one staging branch which tracks prod and which every once in a while (optimally every month) will get merged into prod.
+Developers should work creating feature branches from the staging branch and making merge requests to the staging branch once their work is done.
+Then developers should merge themselves once at least two reviewers have approved the merge request.

 Coding Standards